-Application domains include automotive systems (autonomous and electric vehicles), robotics, industry automation, 5G networks, avionics, transportation systems, and Internet of Things.
+Application domains include automotive systems (autonomous and electric vehicles), robotics, industry automation, 5G networks, avionics, transportation management, and Internet of Things.

 A cross-layer methodology is taken, considering from application software interacting with physical dynamics, to programming languages, operating systems, communication protocols, and hardware platforms.
 The focus is on timing predictability and resource efficiency.

 Extensively using fuzzy techniques.
 For example, the recently developed tool has discovered 16 previously unknown vulnerabilities in embedded firmware, which have been reported to the upstream product vendors.
 7 have been assigned unique CVE identifiers in the U.S. National Vulnerability Database.

 Applied across the layers.

 Dr. Chang obtained his PhD from the Technical University of Munich with Summa Cum Laude (Highest Distinction) in 2017.
 He won the Best Dissertation Award in the Department of Electrical and Computer Engineering, TUM in 2018 (one out of 80+ candidates).
 The supervisor is Samarjit Chakraborty, Chair of Real-Time Computer Systems (now William R. Kenan, Jr. Distinguished Chair Professor with UNC Chapel Hill).
 The second supervisor is Anuradha Annaswamy, Director of Active Adaptive Control Lab, MIT, President-Elect of IEEE Control Systems Society.
-His bachelor degree was from Nanyang Technological University, Singapore, with First Class Honors.
+His bachelor degree is from Nanyang Technological University, Singapore, with First Class Honors.

 Dr. Chang currently holds a permanent faculty position.
 He used to work in Infineon as an engineer on automotive microcontroller design and verification.
 His research is in close collaboration with the industry, such as Bosch, General Motors, and Rolls-Royce.